CNMAT/OSC/README.md

 The serial examples use a 9600 baud rate which is reliable on most of the FTDI based Arduinos.
 The slow rate is required for Arduino's without clock chips such as the TinyLili.
 Once you have established that things work at 9600 baud you will find it very beneficial to increase the rate. e.g. `Serial.begin(345600);   // !!
 115200, 230400, 345600,   460800 X`

-# Roadmap
+# Future development ideas

+* WIFI examples
+* STM32 support
+* Intel Galileo support
+* HiFive Support
+* Photon Support
 * support for special OSC types in CNMAT's "o." especially subbundles
 * examples for recent OSC support in node.js and Node Red
 * nested bundles
 * performance tuning
-* integrate spark core examples
+* Photon spark core examples
 * Better Time Tags that avoid the overflow limitation of Arduino timer code
 * Time Tag synchronization
 * Bluetooth LE
 * TCP/IP Examples
 * examples for more applications (i.e. TouchOSC, Processing with SLIP)
 * deadline scheduling of OSC 64-bit timetags
-* Support for Arduino WiFi
 * ADK support

 We welcome and appreciate your contributions and feedback.

 # New in this release
-ESPxx support
+ESPxx, M0, PIC32